hofstadter-io/cuetorials.com/content/patterns/switch.md

 {{< codePane file="code/patterns/switch/pattern.html">}}

-This pattern has an number of `if` conditions or guards in a list and then selects the `[0]` element.
+This pattern has a number of `if` conditions or guards in a list and then selects the `[0]` element.
 By doing so, we emulate a switch statement from other languages.
-Be advised that all conditional statements will be evaulated.
+Be advised that all conditional statements will be evaluated.

 ### A basic example

-This example demonstrates turning a integer into a string describing its numerical classification.
+This example demonstrates turning an integer into a string describing its numerical classification.

 {{< codePane2